To view Discover the World’s supplier’s terms and conditions click here.

 Day2Abisko Mountain Station - IcehotelIcehotel , Sweden

-After breakfast at the Abisko Mountain Station, you'll transfer to the Icehotel for a two-night stay (with one night spent in an Ice Room and another night in warm accommodation).
+After breakfast at the Abisko Mountain Station, you'll transfer to the Icehotel by taxi and train for a two-night stay (with one night spent in an Ice Room and another night in warm accommodation).
 Today you are free to explore, take in the spectacular sculptures in the Icehotel and enjoy one or more optional excursions, such as husky sledding.

 Day3Day at the IcehotelIcehotel , Sweden